New physics searches with heavy-ion collisions at the LHC: Hard scattering processes

 \subsection{Dark photons}

-The dark photon $A^\prime$ is an hypothetical extra-U(1) gauge boson that acts as a messenger particle between a dark sector, constituted of DM particles, that couples with a residual interaction $g$ to the Standard Model particles.
+The dark photon $A^\prime$ is a hypothetical extra-U(1) gauge boson that acts as a messenger particle between a dark sector, constituted of DM particles, and couples with a residual interaction $g$ to the Standard Model particles.
 If the dark photon is the lightest state of the dark sector it can only decay into SM particles.
-Typical experimental searches focus on $A^\prime$ decays to dielectrons (if $m_{A'} < 2 m_\mu$), dimuons (for masses above twice the muon mass) or dihadrons, and have so far constrained its existence in the mixing parameter $g^2$ versus mass $m_{A'}$ plane.
-Collider experiments search for the $A' \to \ell$ in Dalitz meson decays $\pi^0, \eta, \eta' \to \gamma A'$, meson decays $K \to \pi A'$, $\phi \to \eta A'$, and $D^* \to D^0 A'$, radiative decay of vector resonances $\upsilon(3S)$ decays in BaBar, and $\phi \to e^+e^-$ in KLOE in $e^+e^-$ collisions~\cite{Citron:2018lsq}.
-HI experiments often feature excellent capabilities for electron and muon identification at low transverse momenta, and for vertexing, leading to competitive searches of low-mass $A'$ from large samples of meson Dalitz decays.
-As an example of HI feasibility, ALICE is expected to reach a limit in $g$ of about $10^{-4}$ at \unit[90]{\%} CL for $A'$ masses \unit[20--90]{MeV} with $pp$, $p$Pb and PbPb collisions in Run-3~\cite{Citron:2018lsq}.
+Typical experimental searches focus on $A^\prime$ decays to dielectrons (if $m_{A'} < 2 m_\mu$), dimuons (for $A^\prime$ masses above twice the muon mass) or dihadrons, and have so far constrained its existence in the mixing parameter $g^2$ versus mass $m_{A'}$ plane.
+Collider experiments search for the $A' \to \ell^+\ell^-$ in Dalitz meson decays $\pi^0, \eta, \eta' \to \gamma A'$; meson decays $K \to \pi A'$, $\phi \to \eta A'$, and $D^* \to D^0 A'$; radiative decays of vector-meson resonances $\Upsilon(3S)$ in BaBar; and $\phi \to e^+e^-$ in KLOE in $e^+e^-$ collisions~\cite{Citron:2018lsq}.
+Heavy-ion experiments often feature excellent capabilities for electron and muon identification at low transverse momenta, and for vertexing, leading to competitive searches for low-mass $A'$ from large samples of meson Dalitz decays (see \eg~\cite{Adare:2014mgk} for PHENIX limits in $pp$ and $d$Au collisions at the RHIC collider).
+As an example of HI feasibility, ALICE is expected to reach a limit in $g$ of about $10^{-4}$ at \unit[90]{\%} confidence level (CL) for $A'$ masses \unit[20--90]{MeV} with $pp$, $p$Pb and PbPb collisions in Run-3~\cite{Citron:2018lsq} (Fig.~\ref{fig:DP_CR}, left).
 Such limits may eventually be superseded by LHCb and fixed-target experiments~\cite{Ilten:2016tkc}, although any increase in the total HI integrated luminosities, \eg\ running with lighter ions as advocated here, can render the former competitive.